NATI Investors Have Opportunity to Lead National Instruments Corporation Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Instruments Corporation ("National Instruments" or the "Company") (NASDAQ: NATI).
+19, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Instruments Corporation ("National Instruments" or the "Company") (NASDAQ: NATI).

 Class Period: May 25, 2022 – January 17, 2023